Lease Incentives: Accounting Best Practices Under ASC 842

 - Moving expense reimbursements

-- An important note is a period of free or subsidized rent would not be considered a lease incentive under ASC 842/IFRS 16 since there is no exchange of cash flows from the lessor to the lessee
+Note:a period of free or subsidized rent (no monthly payment) would not be considered a lease incentive under ASC 842/IFRS 16 since there is no exchange of cash flows from the lessor to the lessee.

 ASC 842 defines a lease incentive as:

-- Reimbursement or payments made to or on behalf of the lessee
+- Reimbursement of or payments made to or on behalf of the lessee

 - Losses incurred by the lessor as a result of assuming a lessee’s pre-existing lease with a third party